 This post recounts the miracles I experienced when I trusted God to keep His promises.
 In my last post, I explained my experience of feeling peace knowing I can trust God to keep His promises.
 God keeps His promises even if we don’t physically see it, which is why we need faith.
 Hebrews 11:6 states, “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.”
 Doubt keeps us from experiencing miracles.
 We cannot have faith and doubt, that is a double mind.
 James 1:6-8 states, “But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
 For that person must not suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.”
 My encouragement is to expect God to keep His promises through faith.
-Remember what Hebrews 11:1 states what faith is?
+Remember what Hebrews 11:1 explains what faith is?
 “Now faith is the assurance of things hoped for, the conviction of things not seen.”
 For example, we don’t see the flower bulbs in the ground, but we have the promise that when spring comes the bulbs will miraculously produce beautiful blooms.
 The promises of God are assurances, and we can expect for God to keep His promises, just as we can expect flower bulbs to bloom.

 One of my favorite Old Testament stories of faith is when King Jehoshaphat faced enemy armies, and he became frightened.
 See 2 Chronicles 20 for the whole story.
 So, he prayed and reminded God of his promises to the people of Judah and recounted all that God had done.
 Then God spoke through a prophet, and he said, “Do not be afraid and do not be dismayed at this great horde, for the battle is not yours but God’s.”
-Then He said to go out against them and He will be with them.
+Then He said to go out against them, and He will be with them.
 They worshiped God and obeyed.
 So, Jehoshaphat sent the singers first, and they sang, “Give thanks to the LORD, for His steadfast love endures forever.”
 Then what happened next was amazing.
 God caused the armies to destroy each other during the night.
 When they arrived at the battle field and saw what happened, they worshiped the Lord.

 The application to our lives is that situations will happen that frighten us.
-When this occurs, pray by faith; recount God’s promises, remember what he had done in the past for you, and seek His help.
+When this occurs, pray by faith; recount God’s promises, remember what He had done in the past for you, and seek His help.
 When He tells you what to do, then obey and worship Him.
 When you see the victory, give God the thanks and praise.

 For example, when I became a single mother of two toddlers with no job, I was frightened.
-When the father of my children said, if I leave him I will never see the children, I was frightened.
+When the father of my children said, if I leave him, I will never see the children, I was frightened.
 When I did not know where I would live, I was frightened.
-So, I prayed and told God that He promised to supply all my needs according to His riches (Philippians 4:19), and I reminded Him that He owns the cattle on a thousand hills (Psalms 50:10) and can provide for all my needs.
+So, I prayed and told God that He promised to supply all my needs according to His riches (Philippians 4:19), and I reminded myself that He owns the cattle on a thousand hills (Psalms 50:10) and can provide for all my needs.
 Also, I was very afraid my ex-husband would kill me and the children, so I trusted in God’s promise to protect me and my children as He protected David when King Saul tried to kill him.
 Luke 18:27 states, “But He said.
 ‘What is impossible with man is possible with God.’“ Think about your situation.
 What promises of God do you need?
 In my next post, I will list key promises we can trust God to keep and the corrupt thinking that keeps us from having the faith to believe.
 God kept the promises that I claimed over my situations.

-The first major miracl; a friend suggested I become a seamstress and run an alteration business.
+The first major miracle; a friend suggested I become a seamstress and run an alteration business.
 Though I did not know what to expect, I advertised and went to dry cleaners looking for work.
 Praise God, I earned enough money to pay my bills and put food on the table and keep my children at home with me.
 Not having to send my children to daycare was an answer to one of my many prayers.

 The second major miracle was providing a place for us to live.
 I didn’t qualify for a mortgage and rent was high.
-But, a banker in my church called me up and said he found someone who would give me a mortgage, which is a modern day miracle.
+But, a banker in my church called me up and said he found someone who would give me a mortgage, which is a modern-day miracle.
 I can testify to many other miracles of how God provided for me and my children.

 The third major miracle was how God protected my children and prevented my ex-husband from making sure I never saw them again.
-I have to admit that I had anxiety attacks every time he came to pick up the children.
+I must admit that I had anxiety attacks every time he came to pick up the children.
 One time he kidnapped the children and refused to let me see them.
 I paced and prayed for 11 days until my lawyer was able to get them returned.
 I have feet problems to this day from that event.
 God was with me and helped me through all the court hearings.
 During one court hearing my ex-husband had a psychologist come in to testify that I was an abusive mother and I should not have any custody.
-The psychologist testified on my behalf and my first husbands lawyer even advocated for me; what an incredible miracle.
+The psychologist testified on my behalf and my first husband’s lawyer even advocated for me; what an incredible miracle.

 His next attempt to get full custody was to get married.
-He took me to court and told the Judge it would be better for the children to be in a two parent home.
+He took me to court and told the Judge it would be better for the children to be in a two-parent home.
 The Judge did not go for.
 God is good.
 Though I went through many trials, I learned I could trust God to keep His promises.
 To clarify, I was not a perfect Christian.
 I had a lot of anger and anxiety, which manifested often, from all the abuse I went through.
 I continually confessed my sin and sought God’s help.
-And, I trusted in another promise found in Hebrews 4:16 which states, “Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
+I trusted in another promise found in Hebrews 4:16 which states, “Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
 Paul also sought God’s help during a trial he was suffering and God said, “My grace is sufficient for you, for my power is made perfect in weakness.”
 2 Corinthians 12:9.
 God’s grace is His power.

 The fourth major miracle was sending me a wonderful second husband.
 I was not looking to remarry or date because I had a 90% chance of marrying another abusive man.
 When my separation happened with my first husband, I claimed the promise in Isaiah 61:7,8 which states, “Instead of their shame my people will receive a double portion, and instead of disgrace they will rejoice in their inheritance; and so they will inherit a double portion in their land, and everlasting joy will be theirs.
 8) For I, the Lord, love justice; I hate robbery and iniquity.”
 I received a double portion for sure.